 One option for anyone facing unemployment or financial hardship is deferment.
 This further postpones your student loan payments under certain circumstances.

-Deferments can last for as long as three years but, they’re not automatic.
+Interest will continue to accrue on most student loans, except for subsidized loans.
+Economic hardship deferments can last for as long as three years, but they’re not automatic.
 You need to reach out to your lender to request a deferment.

 Keep in mind that your lender may ask for documentation showing your lack of income, such as bank statements, as well as proof that you are looking for full-time employment.